-In this blog, we will learn how to list all buckets in our AWS account using Python and AWS CLI.
+In this blog, we will learn how to list down all buckets in our AWS account using Python and AWS CLI.
 We will learn different ways to list buckets and filter them using tags.

-Using CLI to list S3 buckets
+Using CLI to list S3 bukctes

-Listing all buckets
+Listing all bucktes

 We can list buckets with CLI in one single command.